 The accompanying Schedule of Expenditures of Federal and State Financial Awards presents the activity of all Federal and State financial assistance programs of the South East Texas Regional Planning Commission (the "SETRPC").
-All federal awards received directly from Federal agencies and state and federal awards passed through state agencies are included on the Schedule.
-The information in this schedule is presented in accordance with requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of South East Texas Regional Planning Commission, it is not intended to and does not present the financial position, or changes in net position, or each cash flows of South East Texas Regional Planning Commission.
+All federal awards received directly from Federal agencies and Federal and State awards passed through state agencies are included on the Schedule.